sharetribe/flex-docs/src/docs/howto-design/customize-image-sizes/index.md

 Flex provides a selection of predefined image sizes, or _variants_ as they are called, to be used in your marketplace website.
 However, when none of the predefined variants suits your needs, a custom variant can be requested.
-In this cookbook, we'll recap how to fetch different image variants.
+In this how-to guide, we'll recap how to fetch different image variants.
 We'll also take a look at how to define custom image variants when Flex's predefined variants don't offer the dimensions that work best in by your marketplace.

 ## Image variants in Flex